Domestic Violence

 • Magistrate's Emergency Protective Order (MEPO): Issued by a magistrate, this emergency order is available 24/7 and often applied in cases involving domestic violence, stalking, or threats of violence.
 It typically lasts for up to 31-61 days, depending on the circumstances.

-• Temporary Protective Order (TPO): These orders are issued after a full hearing is held, and both parties have an opportunity to present their cases.
+• Temporary Protective Order (TPO): These orders are issued after a full hearing, during which both parties have an opportunity to present their cases.
 TPOs can be in effect for up to two years and may include provisions like prohibiting contact, restraining the alleged abuser from a certain distance, and mandating the surrender of firearms.

-• Final Protective Order (FPO): After a full hearing, if the court determines that a protective order is necessary, a final protective order is issued.
-FPOs can last up to two years and can be renewed if the victim still requires protection.
+• Final Protective Order (FPO): A final protective order is issued after a full hearing if the court determines a protective order is necessary.
+FPOs can last up to two years and be renewed if the victim still requires protection.

-• Magistrate's Order of Emergency Protection (MOEP): Similar to MEPOs, MOEPs are emergency orders issued by a magistrate to protect victims of domestic violence.
+• Magistrate's Order of Emergency Protection (MOEP): Similar to MEPOs, MOEPs are emergency orders issued by a magistrate to protect domestic violence victims.
 They are often issued when law enforcement is called to the scene of a domestic violence incident.

 What to Do When Wrongly Accused of a Domestic Violence Crime